Underdo the Competition

 Transcript

 Kimberly (00:00): Welcome to REWORK, the podcast by 37signals about the better way to work and run your business.
 I’m your host, Kimberly Rhodes.
-In their book, REWORK, authors Jason Fried and David Heinermeier Hansson write about the concept of underdoing the competition and embracing doing less than your competition to actually get ahead.
-Here to talk about it are the authors of REWORK and the co-founders of 37signals, Jason Fried and David Heinermeier Hansson.
+In their book, REWORK, authors Jason Fried and David Heinemeier Hansson write about the concept of underdoing the competition and embracing doing less than your competition to actually get ahead.
+Here to talk about it are the authors of REWORK and the co-founders of 37signals, Jason Fried and David Heinemeier Hansson.
 Jason, why don’t you catch us up.
 When so many people think in business, more is more is more.
 You guys are taking the angle that sometimes less is more.
 Tell us about that.

 Jason (00:34): Yeah, the idea here is that most problems are actually quite simple.
 And what’s strange is that the biggest market is actually at the low end.
 Everyone kind of thinks the big market and the big opportunity is actually at the high end by constantly creeping up and adding more stuff to your product so your probably can do more and more and more and more and more.
 And in some cases there might be some more revenue to up there because people want more and they’re willing to pay for more if they get more and it’s business software and the whole thing.
 But really the biggest market is down low, and down low most people just are basically doing nothing.
 So there’s this idea of competing with non-consumption that people aren’t using software or aren’t using a service or aren’t using a system to solve a problem.
 And if you can just be slightly better than what they’re not using, then all of a sudden you’re actually really incredibly useful.